-MEDC 306.50 Year 3
+MEDC 334.50 Year 3

-COURSE SYLLABUS 2023/2024
+COURSE SYLLABUS 2025/2026

-UNIVERSITY OF SASKATCHEWAN College of Medicine medicine.usask.ca
+UNIVERSITY OF SASKATCHEWAN College of Medicine UNDERGRADUATE MEDICAL EDUCATION MEDICINE.USASK.CA

 LAND ACKNOWLEDGEMENT

 As we engage in teaching and learning, we acknowledge we are on Treaty Six and Treaty Four Territory and the Homeland of the Métis.
 We pay our respect to the First Nation and Métis ancestors of this place and reaffirm our relationship with one another.
 We recognize that in the course of your studies you will spend time learning in other traditional territories and Métis homelands.
 We wish you safe, productive and respectful encounters in these places.